Nikola2444/RISCV_VHDL/RISCV_w_memory_subsystem/design_sources/RAM/info.md

-Zybo has 240KB of block RAM memory, distributed in 60 equal blocks of 4KB.
+Zybo has 240KB of block RAM memory, distributed in 60 equal blocks of 4.5KB.

-In this directory there will be multiple synthesizable versions of BRAM vhdl code.
+In this directory there will be multiple synthesizable versions of RAM vhdl code, some for distributed (LUTRAM) use, others for BRAM.

-BRAM_sp_rf_bw - Block RAM, single port, read first, byte write BRAM_tdp_rf_bw - Block RAM, trure dual port, read first, byte write
+# PORTS
+sp - single port
+sdp - simple dual port
+tdp - true dual port

+# TYPE OF READ
+ar - asynchronous read
+wf - write first synchronous
+rf - read first synchronous
+nc - no change synchronous

+# WRITE ENABLE
+bw - byte write